miguelsan/rfcs/0000-template.md

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are:

-- For language, library, cargo, tools, and compiler proposals: Does this feature exist in other programming languages and what experience have their community had?
+- For language, library, tools, frontend and backend proposals:
+  Does this feature exist in other projects and what experience have their community had?
 - For community proposals: Is this done by some other community and what were their experiences with it?
 - For other teams: What lessons can we learn from what other communities have done here?
 - Papers: Are there any published papers or great posts that discuss this?
   If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
+This section is intended to encourage you as an author to think about the lessons from other projects, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.
+If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other projects.

-Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
+Note that while precedent set by other projects is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that rust sometimes intentionally diverges from common language features.
+Please also take into consideration that *Karte von morgen* sometimes intentionally diverges from common GIS projects.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions